elastic/ecs/rfcs/0000-User&HostIntegrationRFC.md

 Stage 0: Provide a high level summary of the premise of these changes.
 Briefly describe the nature, purpose, and impact of the changes. ~2-5 sentences.
 -->

-This proposal aims to extend the existing ECS fieldset to store inventory metadata for hosts, and users from external application repositories.
+This proposal extends the existing ECS field set to store inventory metadata for hosts and users from external application repositories.
 Using ECS to store such fields will improve metadata querying and retrieval across various use cases.

+Terminologies:
-Within the Security `Entity Analytics` initiative, we refer to hosts and users as `entities`.
-We refer to hosts/ users as `assets` across generic security or observability use cases.
-For simplification, entities, and assets will refer to host and user objects.
+The `Entity Analytics` initiative within Security refers to hosts and users as `entities`.
+Other generic security and observability use cases may refer to hosts/ users as `assets`.
+Certain directory services or asset management applications use the term 'device' when referring to a host.
+In this RFC, I have simplified these terminologies to `users` and `hosts` and these will represent all the neighboring terms.

 This proposal includes the following:
 * Additional fields in the `users` and `os` objects.